The Great Gathering

 The Buddha proceeds to describe the deva hosts as they appear before the sangha.
 Walshe compares the list to Tolkien’s Lord of the Rings.
 The act of naming has an archaic archetypal mythological significance.
 The description begins with numbers of yakshas, earthbound devas who also inhabit the realm of the Four Great Kings.
 We encountered the yaksha Janavasabhava in sutta 18.
 As I mentioned then, there are two sorts of yaksha.
 One type is an inoffensive, even beneficent, nature fairy, associated with woods and mountains.
 The other type appears as a ghost or ogre that haunts the wilderness and attacks and devours travellers.
 These yakshas originate in Kapilavastu, the Himalayas, and Mount Sata.
 These also appear to be followers of Kapila, the founder of Kapilvastu.
 Another group from Rajagaha are said to be followers to the rishi Vessamitta.
 A third group, also from Rajagaha, follow Kumbhira.
 Kumbhira is the chief of the kumbhandas, dwarfish, misshapen spirits, traditionally represented with big stomachs (or testicles).
 They are a sub-type of yaksha and inhabit the southern part of the realm of the Four Great Kings, under Virulhaka, the guardian of that direction.
 Here again we see the Buddhist notion that some devas are living invisibly amongst us on the earth to which I have alluded from time to time.

 The Buddha proceeds to describe the realm of the Four Great Kings, next above the earth-plane, including the names of the Four Great Kings themselves, who guard the four directions, and the names of their vassals, described, interestingly, as “skilled deceivers.”
 These include beings like Matali, the devas’ charioteer.
 Other beings of many different sorts appear, including nagas, the great snake spirits; fierce garuda birds with intelligence and social organization, which, like the Brahmans, are referred to as “twice-born”; and even the asuras, the anti-gods who were cast out of the realm of the 33 Gods by Indra, described as “ocean dwellers now, in magic skilled.”
-The Buddha refers to devas of the elements, water, earth, fire, and wind; Soma, the god of the primordial psychedelic sacrament of the rishis that led to the creation of the Veda; devas of the moon and the sun; constellation gods, clearly referring to the astrological signs of the zodiac; “sprites of clouds”; “beings manlike and more than manlike”; Pajunna the Thunderer, who causes rain; and gods of flame (asavas).
+The Buddha refers to devas of the elements, water, earth, fire, and wind; Soma, the god of the primordial psychedelic sacrament of the rishis that inspired the Veda; devas of the moon and the sun; constellation gods, clearly referring to the astrological signs of the zodiac; “sprites of clouds”; “beings manlike and more than manlike”; Pajunna the Thunderer, who causes rain; and gods of flame (asavas).
 Some of the names are recognizable as referring to the lower realms of what we know as the 31 planes of existence: the Brahmas, including Harita, the ancestor of the Brahman lineage, and Sanatkumara, who appeared to the assembly of the 33 gods; “those who delight in shapes they’ve made,” “those who seize on others’ work,” the Tusita realm, Yama the lord of the yama realm, Sakka the lord of the realm of the 33 gods, and of course the asura realm in the one world ocean.
 The overall impression is one of the universal profligacy of life at all different stages and degrees of conscious development, as well as the universal tendency to labelling and organization that seems to be the essential nature of life itself.

 So the devas, the Buddhas, and the monastics are all arrayed in perfect splendour, when Mara comes, called here “the Black one,” with his army.
-Mara shouts,
+Mara shouts:

 Come on, seize and bind them all!
 With lust